 However, recent research has discovered that Perseid meteors can actually be seen for a lot longer.
 Cameras regularly monitoring the sky have detected some outlying meteors from the shower as early as July 1 and as late as September 3, according to NASA meteor expert Peter Jenniskens.

-For the highest rates, you do usually need to look on the days close to the peak, though moonlight will drown out all but the brightest meteors.
+For the highest rates, you do usually need to look on the days close to the peak, though moonlight will drown out the fainter meteors.

-In the nights up to maximum, you will find a window of an hour or more between moonset and the start of twilight when you can watch for meteors in a dark sky.
+In the nights around maximum, you will find a window of an hour or more between the end of twilight and moonrise when you can watch for meteors in a dark sky.

 The shower is named after the constellation of Perseus because, when their paths are traced backwards, Perseid meteors all appear to diverge from a point, called the radiant, within it.